EliteDangerous/edapi/README.txt

 ==============================================================================
 EDMS: Elite Dangerous Market Scraper
-Requires Python 3.4.
+Requires Python 3.4 and TradeDangerous.
 ==============================================================================
-Automates pulling your current station info and market data and importing into TradeDangerous.
+Automates pulling your profile information from the mobile API, and populating TradeDangerous with station, market, and shipyard data.

 ==============================================================================
 == Usage: